open5e/open5e/source/characters/background.rst

 neutral.

-**Neutral** (N) is the alignment of those who prefer to steer clear of moral questions and don’t take sides, doing what seems best at the time.
+**Neutral** (N) is the alignment of those who prefer to steer clear of moral questions and don't take sides, doing what seems best at the time.
 Lizardfolk, most druids, and many humans are neutral.

 **Chaotic neutral** (CN) creatures follow their whims, holding their